Using ddev for development of TYPO3 extensions

 Now we have to take two steps to integrate these extensions into the TYPO3 installations:

-- Mount the extension in the ddev web container
+- Mount the extension into the ddev web container

 First, the extension folder, for example

 schema, is symlinked into the TYPO3 project.
 Here, local extensions are available in a project's

 Projects ├── typo3v11 │ ├── packages │ │ └─ schema -> /home/chris/Projects/schema